Indications

 Pulmonary embolism (PE): The most serious risk from DVT is PE.
 A PE clot can limit the flow of blood in the lungs and can even cause sudden death.

 DVT and/or PE can happen more than once.
-About 33% of patients with DVT or PE have a recurrence within 10 years of their first DVT or PE.
+About 33% of patients with DVT or PE have another case, or recurrence, within 10 years of their first DVT or PE.

 To learn more, watch the video below.